Framework for Policy Development and Review

 - After first consideration of a proposed policy change, the Policy Review Committee shall oversee the updating of the draft policy as needed and request the Superintendent of Schools to circulate the draft policy for broad stakeholder review.
-At minimum, each policy shall be made available on the District website for four weeks for stakeholder input.
+At minimum, each policy shall be made available on the Division website for four weeks for stakeholder input.

 - The Superintendent of Schools shall review and summarize the stakeholder input received and recommend any changes to the Policy Review Committee as deemed necessary.
 The Policy Review Committee shall review stakeholder input received, and consider any recommended changes.

 - Second Consideration: The proposed policy, with changes as needed, is recommended by the Policy Review Committee to the Board for second consideration.
 Amendments may be made.